charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 juju deploy charmed-kubernetes --overlay kata.yaml
 ```

-Due to the high costs of `i3.metal` instance types, it might be wise to tune down
+Due to the high costs of `i3.metal` instance types, the example above deploys only one
-the `num_units` field if you're just experimenting.
+worker node.
+Feel free to edit the `num_units` field to suit your needs, or add more
+workers later with the `juju add-unit kubernetes-worker` command.

 ## Deploying pods to Kata